mskcc/roslin-variant/cloud/aws/README.md

 Use Packer to build an AMI first.
 This is only required if you need to rebuild an image.

-If you did recreate the AMI, capture the AMI ID generated and replace the old AMI ID in the `specification.template.json` file with the new AMI ID.
+If you did recreate the AMI, the new AMI ID and EBS snapshot ID must be replaced in the `specification.*json` file.
+This can be done by executing `update-templates.sh` with the IDs.

 ### Deploy Reference Files